hiviah/brmdoor_libnfc/README.md

 and a PN53x-based reader.
 So you basically swipe your card, and if it's in database, the door unlocks.

+We still run this at this day (2023-09-16) because porting to Python 3 and SWIG is not that simple, especially the SWIG part.

 It's a bit old project, so requires python 2 (didn't have time for porting).
-At least currently (2010-05-28) still works on latest Raspberry 4 and Raspbian Buster.
+At least currently (2023-09-16) still works on latest Raspberry 4 and Raspbian Buster.

 Info about authorized users and their cards and keys is stored in sqlite database.